bosun87/RiceRocks/ReadMe.txt

 1. press "space" to fire the missiles
 2. use "up" and "down" for acceleration and deceleration
-3. use "left" and "right" for controling the orientation of the plane
+3. use "left" and "right" for controlling the orientation of the plane